Frequently Asked Questions

 Who can be nominated for the WWN Recognition Award?

-The nomination process is open (November 19 - December 21) to women Yale employees under the following job categories: Service and Maintenance (S&M), Clerical and Technical (C&T), and Managerial and Professional (M&P).
+The nomination process will be open (November 30 - December 18) to women Yale employees under the following job categories: Service and Maintenance (S&M), Clerical and Technical (C&T), and Managerial and Professional (M&P).
 Consultants, temporary/casual employees, and members of the Recognition Award Committee cannot be nominated.

 Who can nominate?